 Examples of this IoT inclusion in the manufacturing industry can be seen in how production tasks are implemented.
 Such IoT app solutions consist of digital product quality control mechanisms, product equipment management systems, and asset management systems etc.

 There are a number of innovative technologies that are constantly being introduced in the Healthcare industry, straight from AI having an impact on the industry to Blockchain ready to transform the Health and Care industry, the domain has become a constant recipient of innovation.

-The Retail domain opens up a number of opportunities for the Internet of Things application development based on the Internet of Things technology.
-There are a number of trade processes like Supply Chain, Intelligent shopping like – the creation of good collection on basis of location, the price that consumers would be willing to pay and the individual customer characteristics, which are made possible by adding Internet of Things in the Retail sphere.
+The Retail domain opens up a number of opportunities for the Internet of Things application development based on the IoT technology.
+There are a number of trade processes like Supply Chain, Intelligent shopping like – the creation of a good collection on basis of location, the price that consumers would be willing to pay and the individual customer characteristics, which are made possible by adding Internet of Things in the Retail sphere.

 D. Smart Home

 Smart homes are anyway one of the most popular applications of the Internet of Things and the popularity is only going to grow in the near time.
-Software used for keeping a check on electricity, gas, water, or remote control system and security are all a part of the Internet of Things ecosystem and are poised to lower the need of human intervention by becoming a common attribute for the everyday life.
+Software used for keeping a check on electricity, gas, water, or remote control systems and security are all a part of the Internet of Things ecosystem and are poised to lower the need for human intervention by becoming a common attribute for everyday life.

 E. Smart Cars

 The sale of connected cars is estimated to reach about 72.5 Million by the time we reach 2023.
 A number of new vehicles making an entry in the automobile industry across the world will have a number of connected car features such as – Wi-fi connectivity, location tracking, emergency dispatch, remote ignition, gas price comparison, remote parking, and anti-theft geo-fencing, among other features.